 Structure and Readability

-Carlos reviews the manual before anyone turns a screw.
+Carlos Alvarez reviews the manual before anyone turns a screw.
 He rates:

-• Font size and contrast for easy reading under home lighting.
+- Font size and contrast under normal home lighting.

-Then I read the same manual and mark any place where step order feels confusing.
-From the perspective of the team, we want instructions that guide a user from base to arms to back to legs in a natural flow.
+Then I read the same manual and mark any place where the step order feels off.
+We want a natural flow from base to arms to back to legs, not a sequence that forces people to undo work later.

 Diagrams, Icons, and Labeling